 In the post-scarcity era, things would likely not be free, but would be very cheap indeed.
 There needs to be a token payment attached to the items to stop excessive waste.
 When I was very young, the local bus company would give away free timetables, and as a result they were losing thousands per year on printing them.
 Each time people got on the bus, they would ask for a new timetable, then lose or throw away the timetable almost instantly.
 So instead of looking after this timetable, the bus riders were wasting something which was very close to free to produce, but the waste was on such a scale as to make the provision of timetables extremely expensive.
 The bus company had a simple solution: charge people 5 cents per timetable.
 5 cents appears to be not much money to the everyday person, which makes this solution interesting.
 Even more interesting is that the timetables cost the bus company closer to 15 cents to produce.
 However, this token payment acted as a very slight economic pressure to those handful of wasteful commuters to not make excessive waste.
 A post-scarcity world is not one in which you can have a whole planet for free, but a world in which almost all your needs are provided at an extremely low cost.

-Although we may not be entirely in the post-scarcity era now, we are certain heading towards this direction.
-For many items that we can purchse, the cost of purchase is little more than a token payment.
+Although we may not be entirely in the post-scarcity era now, we are certainly heading towards this direction.
+For many items that we can purchzse, the cost of purchase is little more than a token payment.
 Further automation and technological developments will only bring us closer to a world in which people have the basic things that they need.